Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/dagger_of_venom.md

+---
+category: items
+layout: page
 name: Dagger of Venom
-type: weapon
+tag: weapon

-# Dagger of Venom
+title: Dagger of Venom
+---

 _Weapon (dagger), rare_

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.